 of Big Flavors (Workman, Dec.
 2013), co-authored with Susanna Hoffman.
 While we designed the dish to accompany roast duck, it easily segues to almost any warming meat, poultry, or game dish.
 Continue reading “A Savory Pear Side for Autumn and Winter”

 According to internationally acclaimed food writer, Elizabeth David, this salad was originally a specialty of the fancy Hotel Couronne in Rouen, in the north of France.
 From there, it sashayed around to other resort kitchens, each offering its own rendition of basically, potato salad.
 One extravagant variation included some truffle to be chopped in with … Continue reading Charcuterie-Style Potato Salad

 In the long and varied history of preserving, the sweet/tart/spicy delectation of the American groaning board called bread and butter pickles is an inspired offering.
 It probably derives from the British tradition of tea sandwiches, an ever-popular version being slices of cucumber between slices of buttered bread, maybe with a sprig of watercress.
 It is … Continue reading Bread and Butter Pickles

 Fava beans are one of my very favorite vegetables, or rather, vegetations.
-Like grapes and fennel, favas are a “nose- to-tail” plant, and they have two(!) seasons.
+Like grapes and fennel, favas are a “nose-to-tail” plant, and they have two(!) seasons.
 Sow them in early spring for a late spring-to-summer crop and again in late summer for a fall harvest.
-You can pick their tender leaves to use in … Continue reading Fava Beans with Leeks and Lacy Parmesan Cheese Crisps
+You can pick their tender leaves to use in a salad.
+Then, … Continue reading Fresh Fava Beans with Leeks and Lacy Parmesan Cheese Crisps